colossatr0n/dotfiles/config/vim/HELP.md

-# How to find uniqe entires in vim
+# How to find uniqe entries in vim
 Save both buffers to some tmp file.

 ```